DS12/scala-class/slides/lecture4a.md

 This gives us similar semantics to `Try` from the Scala standard library.

-The problem, however, is that `Throwable` is an extremely broad supertype.
+The problem, however, is that `Throwable` is an extremely broad supertype, and we have little insight into what type of error occurred.

-We have little insight into what type of error occurred.
+Another approach is to define an algebraic data type to represent the types of error that can occur.

 ---

-Another approach is to define an algebraic data type to represent the types of error that can occur:
+#Example: Login Errors

 	!scala
 	case class User(username: String, password: String)